chopicalqui/KaliIntelligenceSuite/KISCOLLECT.md

                         arguments -u, -p, and -d to provide a user name, password/NTLM hash, and domain/ workgroup for
                         authentication
-  --smbfilelist         run smbclient on each identified in-scope SMB network
+  --smbcme              run tool crackmapexec on each identified in-scope SMB
-                        share to get a directory listing. per default this collector tests SMB services for NULL sessions.
+                        service to obtain general SMB information --smbfilelist         run smbclient on each identified in-scope SMB network share to get a directory listing. per default this collector tests SMB services for NULL sessions.